Your Step-by-Step Plan for LA Back Taxes

 Interest is essentially a charge for using the government’s money after the due date.
 It begins to accrue on your unpaid tax balance from the day it was due until the day you pay it in full.
 The tricky part is that interest is often compounded, meaning you’ll be charged interest on the original tax and on the penalties that have been added.
 This creates a snowball effect.
 A small unpaid balance can grow significantly over time, making it much harder to pay off.
 For example, when you miss your property tax payments, late fees are just the beginning.
 The interest that follows will continue to increase the total amount you owe, digging you into a deeper hole the longer the debt remains unpaid.

-The Different Types of Penalties
+Understanding Different Types of Tax Penalties

 Penalties are fines for not following the rules, like filing late or paying late.
 In Los Angeles County, the penalties can be steep.
 For property taxes, you’ll face a 10% penalty if your first payment is late.
 If the second installment is also late, another 10% penalty is tacked on, plus an additional administrative fee.
 These aren’t the only penalties you might face.
 There are also failure-to-file penalties for not submitting your return on time and failure-to-pay penalties for not paying the amount you owe by the deadline.
 Each comes with its own calculation, and in some cases, you can be hit with multiple penalties at once, adding a substantial amount to your original tax bill.